Select Page

 This overnight bread recipe is practically effortless to make.
 With just a few moments of time and a good dutch oven, you will have a large, golden brown loaf of bread with a crisp outer crust and soft, moist crumb inside.
 It is an excellent recipe for beginner bakers and is absolutely delicious to serve with soup!
 My husband is particularly fond of cutting a couple of slices to make a grilled cheese sandwich.
 The crusty loaf also is perfect for French toast and stuffing!

-What is Freshly Milled Flour?
+What is Fresh Milled Flour?

 Freshly milled flour is created when you take a grain, such as hard white wheat berries and run it through a flour mill transforming it into fresh ground flour that can be use to make breads and various other baked goods.
 The reason people choose to grind flour at home is largely due to the fact that fresh ground flour retains essential nutrients unlike processed commercial flour.